 As noted above, in connection with the closing of the Transaction, both companies had certain closing conditions under the APA that had to be met.
 At closing, some of the closing conditions under the APA were either waived and/or modified by the parties.
 In order to document those modifications and waivers, we entered into a Waiver Under Asset Purchase Agreement and Post-Closing Covenant Agreement with IDTEC.
-The description of the Waiver Under Asset Purchase Agreement and Post-Closing Covenant Agreement set forth in this report is qualified in its entirety by reference to the full text of that document, which is attached hereto as Exhibit 6.14.
+The description of the Waiver Under Asset Purchase Agreement and Post-Closing Covenant Agreement set forth in this report is qualified in its entirety by reference to the full text of that document, which is incorporated herein as Exhibit 10.14.

 One of the closing conditions that was the subject of the Waiver Under Asset Purchase Agreement and Post-Closing Covenant Agreement was the requirement that we have under \$125,000 in permitted liabilities (not including aged liabilities) after closing of the Transaction.
 At closing we had approximately \$158,000 in non-permitted liabilities under the APA.
 As a result, we issued a Warrant to Purchase Common Stock to IDTEC (the "Warrant"), under which IDTEC will purchase up to 320,000 shares of our common stock (post-split) at an exercise price of \$0.50 per share, if either (i) we are forced to pay a non-permitted liability, then we may force IDTEC to exercise the Warrant and pay the exercise price to pay the non-permitted liability, but only in an amount sufficient to pay the non-permitted liability (which are listed on Exhibit A of the Warrant), or (ii) if IDTEC otherwise elects to exercise the Warrant and acquire some or all of the shares underlying the Warrant.
 The Warrant expires five years after the date of issuance.
-The description of the Warrant set forth in this report is qualified in its entirety by reference to the full text of that document, which is attached hereto as Exhibit 6.15.
+The description of the Warrant set forth in this report is qualified in its entirety by reference to the full text of that document, which is incorporated herein as Exhibit 10.15

-For the 12 months following the commencement of this Offering we expect to deploy the funding to develop the business for a national rollout of our devices.
-We expect the funds to be deployed to bolster and expedite product development (SOBRcheck, SOBRwell and a licensable technology extension), potentially acquire new technology, deploy sales and marketing initiatives to develop the SOBR brand and grow the business and expand the employee base in correlation with customer and technology acquisition.
-If we raise the Maximum Offering we believe the funds will satisfy our cash requirements for approximately twelve (12) months of operations.
-We will need additional money to fund our operations after approximately twelve (12) months.
+We expect to deploy the funding we received in the interim financing (\$2.5M) to develop the business for a national rollout of our devices.
+We expect the funds to be deployed to bolster and expedite product development (SOBRcheck, SOBRsure and a licensable technology extension), deploy sales and marketing initiatives to develop the SOBR brand and grow the business and expand the employee base in correlation with customer and technology acquisition.
+We believe the \$2.5M we received in the interim financing will be sufficient to fund our operations for approximately six (6) months.
+We will need additional financing to fund our operations after approximately six (6) months.